jgnewman/einlandr/README.md

 Everything you do when working with Einlandr will be executed via Yarn commands.
 Here is a list of what's available:

+- `$ yarn start` - Launch the app using environment variables not specified through `env-dev` or `env-prod` files.
+For example, on heroku.
 - `$ yarn dev` - Launch the app using development variables
 - `$ yarn prod` - Launch the app using production variables
+- `$ yarn migrate` - Clean and seed the database using environment variables not specified through `env-dev` or `env-prod` files
 - `$ yarn dev:migrate` - Clean and seed the development database
 - `$ yarn prod:migrate` - Clean and seed the production database
 - `$ yarn layer <name>` - Generate a new layer to the React app (see [Adding a new React Layer](#adding-a-new-react-layer))
-- `$ yarn component <name>` - Generate a single React component.
+- `$ yarn component <name>` - Generate a single React component
+- `$ yarn dev:test` - Launches Einlandr's unit tests using the development environment
-- `$ yarn test` - Launches Einlandr's unit tests using the dev environment.
+- `$ yarn prod:test` - Launches Einlandr's unit tests using the production environment